Adrenal cortex: Zona fasciculata

 Situated between the glomerulosa and reticularis, the cells of the zona fasciculata synthesize and secrete glucocorticoids (such as 11-deoxycorticosterone, corticosterone, and cortisol), as well as small amounts of adrenal androgens and estrogens.
 The zona fasciculata has more 3β-hydroxysteroid dehydrogenase activity than the zona reticularis.
 Therefore, the zona fasciculata makes more 11-deoxycorticosterone, corticosterone, and cortisol.
 The major hormone that stimulates cortisol secretion in humans is the ACTH that is released from the anterior pituitary.
 It has been shown that the steroidogenic capacity of the zona fasciculata increases during illness in infants.

 Zona reticularis

-The inner most cortical layer, the zona reticularis produces adrenal androgens, as well as small amounts of estrogens and some glucocorticoids.
+The innermost cortical layer, the zona reticularis, produces adrenal androgens, as well as small amounts of estrogens and some glucocorticoids.
 The zona reticularis has more of the cofactors required for the 17,20-lyase activity of 17α-hydroxylase than zona fasciculata.
 Therefore, the zona reticularis makes more androgens, mainly dehydroepiandrosterone (DHEA), DHEA sulfate (DHEA-S), and androstenedione (the precursor to testosterone) in humans.
 The secretion of DHEAS is also stimulated by ACTH.